 Within two weeks, the two-week average number of cases per 100,000 residents fell by almost 65% to 308 cases per 100,000 – which although still above the state average, represents a remarkable achievement that will have a positive impact on the health and economic wellbeing of Imperial County.
 Due to the success of the strike team, California’s governor – Gavin Newsom – has announced more rapid response interventions in locations with above-average infection rates.

-Several factors contributed to the success of California's rapid response in Imperial County.
-The first was the availability of an online vulnerable needs registry maintained by the San Diego Regional Center (sdrc.org).
+Several factors contributed to the success of California’s rapid response in Imperial County.
+The first was the availability of an online functional needs registry maintained by the San Diego Regional Center (sdrc.org).
 The Center not only supports citizens with developmental disabilities and their families in San Diego and Imperial Counties, but also citizens with certain medical or psychological conditions via the “Take Me Home” program.

 The second factor that contributed to the success of California’s strike team was an effective mass notification system.
 The system not only helped authorized personnel from HHS, OSHA, public health and emergency services collaborate on the rapid response operation, but also helped coordinate responses such as helicopter flights out of Imperial County and assisting with workplace outbreaks across the mainly rural county.

 Not all jurisdictions have the levels of knowledge and communication that were available in Imperial County and that contributed to the success of the rapid response operation.
-If your jurisdiction is among those that are not yet fully prepared for a sudden increase in COVID-19 infection rates, you are invited to speak with our public health and safety team in order to discuss how our solutions can have a positive impact on the health and economic wellbeing of your communities.
+If your jurisdiction is among those that are not yet fully prepared for a sudden increase in COVID-19 infection rates, you are invited to speak with our public health and safety team in order to discuss how our solutions can have a positive impact on the health and economic well-being of your communities.